Academic Catalog

 HIST 4714 Social Studies Methods for Secondary Teachers

-Prerequisite: SEED 2002 and the completion of 36 hours in the Social Sciences.
+Prerequisite: The completion of 36 hours in the Social Sciences.

 A course in subject-matter applications for secondary teacher education candidates (grades 7-12) in social studies.
 The course will incorporate a variety of instructional models, activities, and examples, as well as the integration of traditional and non-traditional resource materials.